 - Prevent burnout by becoming centered and sustaining clarity and vitality

 - Develop impactful communication

 What is the impact of using the EmC process in your work?

 Leaders feel more fulfilled as they have greater impact and lead happier, more productive and connected teams.

 What other work do you do that incorporates emotional connection, either personally or professionally?

 In addition to coaching leaders on the EmC process, I also present a workshop titled, Engaged Performance through Inclusion, Trust and Wellbeing.
 In this workshop I demonstrate how the EmC process can be a useful tool to build trusting relationships and support a new way of “being” that can transform organizational climate.

-A warm thank you to Alicia for all her dedication, hard work and understanding of the Emotional Connection (EmC) process.
+A warm thank you to Alicia for all her dedication, hard work and understanding of the benefits of the EmC process.